-He had seen a land where electricity supply was 24/7, with its dazzling lights and everything seeming to work.
-He was not going to allow himself to be returned to the suffering of Nigeria.
+He had seen a land where the electricity supply was 24/7, with its dazzling lights and everything seeming to work.
+He would not allow himself to be returned to the suffering of Nigeria.

-Even professional medical class people with good jobs and decent living conditions are leaving Nigeria for Europe, North America, Australia, etc. Why would he want to return to that same country, and probably to little better than the labourer’s work that had been his lot?
+Even professional middle-class people with good jobs and decent living conditions are leaving Nigeria for Europe, North America, Australia, etc. Why would he want to return to that same country, and probably to little better than the labourer’s work that had been his lot?

 Meanwhile, as Moses Tari, a nephrologist at the Federal Medical Center Birnin Kebbi, informed kidney disease constitutes 40% of referrals to tertiary hospitals in the country.
 And according to Ifeoma Ulasi, the President of the Nigerian Association of Nephrology, 25 million Nigerians suffer from kidney disease which could lead to renal failure and death.

 At least 18,000 of these require regular dialysis or kidney transplant.
 Regular dialysis means 3 sessions of 3-5 hours every week, to keep the patient alive.
 Each session costs between N30,000 and N50,000, while a kidney transplant costs not less than N6.5 million.

 What this means is death for poor people with kidney diseases in a country where the national minimum wage is N30,000 and where 75% of all money spent on health are out-of-pocket expenditures of individuals due to poor public funding of health.